Hove: Places of worship

 A Congregational chapel was built on Ventnor Villas in 1870, and 41 years later St Cuthbert's Presbyterian Church opened on Holland Road.
 After the two denominations merged in 1972 to form the United Reformed Church, the congregations came together in 1980 at the Ventnor Villas premises.
 These were renamed Central United Reformed Church and continue to serve as the main centre for that denomination in Hove.
 St Cuthbert's was demolished in 1984.
 In 1938 trustees of the Congregational chapel founded another on the Hangleton estate.
 Hounsom Memorial Church is also now part of the United Reformed Church.

 The Salvation Army have worshipped in Hove since 1882 and occupy a citadel built in 1890 on Sackville Road.
 Jehovah's Witnesses meet in Aldrington at a Kingdom Hall which was built in 1999 to replace a hall of 1950.
 A non-denominational gospel hall stands on Edward Avenue in the Goldstone Valley area.
 The Christian Arabic Evangelical Church meets in a converted bungalow on Old Shoreham Road in Aldrington.
 A former Anglican church of 1909 on Davigdor Road has served Coptic Orthodox Christians from a wide area since 1994, when it was rededicated as St Mary and St Abraam Church by Pope Shenouda III of Alexandria.
 Buddhists have a cultural centre and place of worship at a former convent near Furze Hill.
 Other former churches in Hove include an Elim Pentecostal chapel (in use 1929–1994) on Portland Road, the Seventh-day Adventist chapel on Hove Place, whose congregation now meet at Hove Methodist Church, and a former mission hall in the Poets' Corner area which was used until c.
 1981 as a chapel for the local Society of Dependants sect.

-Hove Museum and Art Gallery
+Hove Museum of Creativity

-Hove Museum and Art Gallery houses a permanent collection of toys, contemporary crafts, fine art and local history artefacts, as well as holding temporary exhibitions of contemporary crafts.
+Hove Museum of Creativity is a municipally owned museum which houses a permanent collection of toys, contemporary crafts, fine art and local history artefacts, as well as holding temporary exhibitions of contemporary crafts.